 Incredible architecture and intricate decorations

 When you enter the crumbling gateway, you quickly leave the bustle and crowds of the city behind.
-The peaceful landscaped grounds shut out the noise and the dust, and invite you to think about the past instead of the present.
-The short stone-paved pathway leads you through the landscaped grounds, past separate tombs and structures, to the main mausoleum, where you finally see the tombs of the most prominent members of the Paigah family.
+The peaceful landscaped grounds shut out the noise and the dust.
+Isolated, they invite you to think about the past instead of the present.
+The short stone-paved pathway leads you through the landscaped grounds, past separate tombs and structures, to the main mausoleum.
+There, you finally see the tombs of the most prominent members of the Paigah family.

-Once you’re there, sit down on one of the intricate vintage wrought-iron benches and admire the architecture for a few minutes before doing anything else.
+Once you’re there, sit down on one of the intricate vintage wrought-iron benches.
+From there, admire the architecture for a few minutes before doing anything else.
 Because it brings together so many styles – Persian, Rajasthani, Mughal, local Deccani and even Greek—you’ll probably not see something like this again, so enjoy the view.
 As you relax, take in the rows of scalloped arches, the branching minarets, and the little mosque with its now-defunct fountain surrounded by wrought-iron chairs.

 Memorials fit for kings

 When you’ve seen your fill, move on to the tombs themselves—rows of separate enclosures with one or more graves, decorated with beautiful stucco plaster work, marble inlay and lattices, and open to the sky.
-You’ll notice that none of them are the same, the patterns on the lattices are different, and that the graves are different from each other, too.
+You’ll notice that none of them are the same.
+The patterns on the lattices are different, and the graves are different from each other, too.
 The most impressive ones are those of Fakhruddin Khan, the son of the Paigah dynasty’s founder; and that of Hussain Unnissa, daughter of the fifth Nizam and wife of Khursheed Jah.
 They say that Hussain Unnissa’s grave is a replica of Empress Mumtaz Mahal’s in the famous Taj Mahal, made of the same marble and with the same inlay of semi-precious stones.
-As you walk along the graves, you can’t miss the incredibly carved stone and wooden screens, and the complex plaster work that decorate their enclosures.
+You also can’t miss all the incredibly carved stone and wooden screens, and the complex plaster work that decorate their enclosures.

-Though each tomb is more impressive than the last, you can, of course, decide for yourself which tomb you like best.
+Each tomb is more impressive than the last, but you can decide for yourself which tomb you like best.
 Wander along the tombs as long as you like while you make up your mind, and soak in the peace and quiet.
-If you feel like, you can even do what the locals do and leave flowers in remembrance.
+If you feel like, you can even do what the locals do and leave flowers in respect.

 How to get there